hoojaoh/blog.watchandcode.com/_posts/2016-02-15-a-new-course-all-about-firebase.md

 ---
 layout: post
-title: "A New Course All About Firebase"
+title: "A new course all about Firebase"
 date: 2016-02-15
 ---